 "Maybe that's her way of saying, don't ask questions."

-On the other side of the street, a young woman with three friends points to Kendra and waves.
-"Hey Kendra!
+On the other side of the street, a young woman with three friends points to Lucid and waves.
+"Hey Lucid!
 Can we get a signal boost?"

 The group crosses the street.
-Along with Kendra, they all throw a selfie drone into the air.
-Kendra searches their online handles' histories, just to make sure they're not toxic.
+Along with Lucid, they all throw a selfie drone into the air.
+Lucid searches their online handles' histories, just to make sure they're not toxic.
 The drones buzz and whir as they jockey for position.
-Confirmations flicker into Kendra's visor.
+Confirmations flicker into Lucid's visor.
 Huh.
 Longtime followers.
 All good.

-Kendra and Jules stand together in the middle of the group, with her followers gathered to each side as their drones record the scene.
-Kendra posts hers to her own stream, then re-posts it to her followers' streams.
+Lucid and Jules stand together in the middle of the group, with her followers gathered to each side as their drones record the scene.
+Lucid posts hers to her own stream, then re-posts it to her followers' streams.
 "That should get you a few thousand views and a bunch more followers."
 And don't forget to smash that re-post button a few times.

 "You're the best!"

-Her fans continue on their way, flying selfie drones out front with backside cameras pointed down at them.
+Her fans continue on their way, flying selfie drones out front.

-Kendra catches her own selfie drone in one hand.
+Lucid catches her own drone in one hand.

 Jules asks, "You're getting famous?"